glennturner/music-box-planner/README.md

 - A calendar month/year picker for easier perusal of future and prior screenings

+### Future Features

+- Include add a showtime to your Google Calendar feature to grouped and special event pages

 ### Prior Features

 The redesign now includes these features, so they've been removed from the extension: